ECB leaves rates unchanged as expected

 It also kept the rate on bank overnight deposits at -0.20 percent, which means banks pay to park funds at the central bank, and held its marginal lending facility - or emergency overnight borrowing rate for banks - at 0.30 percent.

-Markets now turn their attention to ECB President Mario Draghi's 1230 GMT news conference and whether the bank will make any adjustments to its 60 billion euro per month asset purchase programme.
+Markets now turn their attention to ECB President Mario Draghi's 1230 GMT news conference, where he is likely to face questions about emergency funding to Greek banks and the ECB's holding of Greek government bonds.